dnguyen800/air-visual-card/README.md

 ## Features
   - Card colors and icons change depending on AQI level

+## Releases

+- v0.0.3 - Added option to use AirVisual .svg files instead of MDI icons.
+See Options and Instructions for details.
+- v0.0.2 - Weather icon added next to temperature
+- v0.0.1 - Initial release

 ## Options

 | Name | Type | Default | Description